veikkapuhalainen/oikotie/README.md

 ### Oikotie search engine

-Simple search engine made for a friend to search Oikotie listings from Helsinki area with some additional features compared to original Oikotie, limiting pricePerSqm and sorting with it for example.
+A search engine made for a friend, who is a property investor, to search Oikotie listings from Helsinki area with some additional features and using different style compared to original Oikotie.